mitchvm/tabnav/README.md

 ## Commands

 TabNav adds the following commands to Sublime Text.
-They are all accessible via the Command Palette, as well as the _TabNav_ submenu under the _Selection_ menu.
+They are all accessible via the _TabNav_ submenu under the _Selection_ menu.

 > Note: If you're reading this on packagecontrol.io, the tables render more clearly when read on [GitHub](https://github.com/mitchvm/tabnav/blob/main/README.md).